 and the other sort of nourishment as well.
 You'll find things

 interest on this page to convey something of the

 inexhaustible depths of French culture that

-Paul Bénichou — In recent years
+Paul Bénichou — For many years now,

 the work of Paul